 Stoke Travel Oktoberfest Reviews

 It is camping after all.
 So don’t expect the Ritz.
 But we found camping with Stoke Travel to be comfortable, crazy good value, and great fun.
 Tents, sleeping bags, and air mattresses are all provided and set up for you.
-Just show up and grab a complimentary welcome beer.
+Just show up and grab a complimentary welcome beer and a pretzel.
 Then a Stoke staff member will escort you to your tent.

 The camping equipment Stoke uses is mostly of good quality.
 From our experience, sleeping bags were very clean (like new) and warm.
 Their tents completely kept the rain out during the one night we got rained on.
 Some of the air mattresses were a bit leaky.
 But they had plenty.
 So when we found that one of our air mattresses wasn’t holding its air, we were easily able to exchange it for a good air mattress that didn’t leak.

 We found their camping setup to be comfortable for us.
-But they also now have a cool glamping option that is more luxurious.
-The glamping option uses big tents you can stand up in, plus a bunch of extra amenities, such as turn-down service, power & lighting, a bedside table & mirror, free wifi, and more.
+But they also now have a cool comfort plus option that is more luxurious, like glamping.
+The comfort plus option uses big tents you can stand up in and high-quality mattresses, plus a bunch of extra amenities.

 The campground Stoke uses in Munich is a nice setting, with lots of trees.
-It doesn’t even feel like you’re in the city, even though it’s just a short ride from Oktoberfest.
+It doesn’t even feel like you’re in the city, even though it’s just a short ride from the Oktoberfest fairgrounds.
 In fact, the campground is still within Munich’s Inner District.
 Onsite are clean bathrooms, wifi near the front, and food & drink options.
-There are even vending machines that will make you hot fries (which is all-too-convenient after a late night) and there’s a beer vending machine too!
+There are even vending machines that will make you hot fries (which is all too convenient after a late night) and there’s a beer vending machine too!
 Stoke has a charging station for phones and other small electronics, which allowed us to keep our batteries powered up for when we went out to Oktoberfest.

 A full hot breakfast/brunch each morning is actually included in the price too!
 The camp food was surprisingly good and filling.
 Sometimes the breakfast lines got long, but there was never any wait to get a free beer.
 Never.
 Priorities!